the latest updates in kidney care

 Kidney disease and diabetes frequently coexist, with diabetes being one of the leading causes of kidney failure, accounting for 44% of new cases.
 In the U.S., kidney disease attributed to diabetes is a significant and often under-recognized contributor to the burden of disease.
 While the statistics may seem worrisome, there are multiple steps and interventions to take that may reduce...

-Patients with Hypoglycemia and Kidney Disease: Risks, Prevention and Management
+Hypoglycemia and Kidney Disease: Risks, Prevention and Management

 Connection Between Anemia, Kidney Disease, and Your Heart